RedRoma/YelpJavaClient/README.md

 Nearly everything is unit tested, and it is already being used in production by [BlackNectar](http://docs.blacknectarapi.apiary.io/), and others.

 ### Invigorating
 We wanted you to have fun, and to feel powerful.
+We ditched the no-fun java `get() set()` pojo style in favor of open `public` variables.
+We trust you.

 # License

 This Software is licensed under the Apache 2.0 License